tonybaloney/tonybaloney.github.io/blog/running-python-on-dotnet-5-with-pyjion.md

 - An optimizer for integers and floats to use machine-code instructions for binary arithmetic instead of the Python C-API
 - An optimizer for Unicode string encoding

-## Does this help my use my .NET libraries from Python?
+## Does this help me use my .NET libraries from Python?

 Short answer is no.